13 Ways Your Expo Should Shine In Your Full-Service Restaurant

 The expo needs to give staff positive feedback and make it fun.
 The expo basically yells or calls out to people all night and it can wear on peoples’ nerves.

 13) The expo needs to push the team to move faster.
 A great expo knows when the kitchen can put the pedal to the metal and move faster when necessary.

 Pick the right person and train the skills.

 If you want to take your restaurant to the next level and know that every one of your busy shifts will go off without a hitch, you need to identify FOH people who understand steps of service, know the menu inside and out, are neat freaks with strong organizational skills and are calm under pressure and then train them to YOUR standards.
 Next thing you know, you’ve got yourself a quarterback who makes both the FOH and BOH look good.

-If you would like to learn more about the importance of well-trained restaurant employees and their positive impact on your restaurant business, read our free special report, Breaking Away from the Insanity: How to easily take control of your restaurant and make more money.
+If you would like to learn more about the importance of well-trained restaurant employees and their positive impact on your restaurant business, read our free special report.
 Download it here.
 Be sure to visit our YouTube channel for more helpful restaurant business management video tips.